By Moshe Feiglin

 Specifics of the Proposal on Army Service:

-•The Mandatory Draft Law will remain on the books, but the IDF will draft only those who it is interested in drafting according to the tracks to be specified below.
+The Mandatory Draft Law will remain on the books, but the IDF will draft only those who it is interested in drafting according to the tracks to be specified below.
 (If needed, the army can make up for any lack of soldiers with mandatory draft).
+Most of the recruits will serve in a shortened training track (not more than two months) that will prepare them for various roles in times of emergency, and will be discharged.

-•Recruits who volunteer for military units will be drafted for at least three years.
+Recruits who volunteer for military units will be drafted for at least three years.
 They will receive minimum wage during their training and standing army wages during their military service.

 Recruits who volunteer for special units will be drafted for a longer term of 5-6 years, in accordance with the training invested in them.
 They will also receive minimum wage during training and standing army wages during their military service.